• Skip to primary navigation

 Bake the Buns

 When the buns double in size, turn the oven on to 180° C - 360° F (fan oven).
+Bake them for 25 to 30 minutes or until golden brown.

 Top Tips From the Chef

-- Make sure you lightly warm the milk and water up before adding the sugar and the yeast.
+• Make sure you lightly warm the milk and water up before adding the sugar and the yeast.

-- The amount of flour in this recipe depends on the type of ingredients or the humidity of the weather.
+• The amount of flour in this recipe depends on the type of ingredients or the humidity of the weather.
 You should always add the flour gradually until you have the right consistency.
 We are after an “ear lobe” texture for nice and soft pastries.

-- The proofing time varies depending on the temperature of the room so it always takes longer in the winter.
+• The proofing time varies depending on the temperature of the room so it always takes longer in the winter.
 You can use your oven to proof the buns if you want to shorten the process.
 To use your oven for proofing, heat the oven just enough to have a warm feeling and then turn it off.
 Put the pastries in and then turn the oven lights on.

 Serving Suggestions

-These pastries are usually served as a breakfast item with a cup of Turkish tea.
+Just like Açma - Turkish Soft Bread Rings, these pastries are usually served as a breakfast item with a cup of Turkish tea.

-You can serve them as a part of Turkish breakfast along with some cheese, olives, Kuymak (Mihlama), Cilbir - Turkish Poached Eggs, Menemen - Turkish Scrambled Eggs, Kaygana (Turkish Omelette), and/or Shakshuka.
+You can serve them as a part of Turkish Breakfast along with some cheese, olives, Kuymak (Mihlama), Cilbir - Turkish Poached Eggs, Menemen - Turkish Scrambled Eggs, Kaygana (Turkish Omelette), and/or Shakshuka.

 Same as Cranberry Orange Muffins, Eggless Chocolate Chip Cookies, and Chocolate Pastry Rolls, they are perfect as a snack on the go, for lunch boxes and picnics.